mm-camelcase/user-service/README.md

 # Demo App

-This project is a simple Spring Boot application with a REST API connected to an H2 in-memory database.
-It can be used for testing CICD pipelines & deployments.
+This project is a simple Spring Boot application that can be used for testing CICD pipelines & deployments.

 ## Requirements